-This super healthy, vegan, gluten-free side dish or main course of Smoky Lemon Vegetable Quinoa, is absolutely exploding with flavors that will keep you coming back for more!We are always on the hunt for fabulous restaurants with a lot of gluten-free options for my my 13-year-old son who has Celiac Disease.
+This super healthy, vegan quinoa recipe of Smoky Lemon Vegetable Quinoa, is absolutely exploding with flavors that will keep you coming back for more.
+This has become one of my favorite quinoa recipes of all time!We are always on the hunt for fabulous restaurants with a lot of gluten-free options for my my 13-year-old son who has Celiac Disease.

 Our favorites are usually Mexican, Thai or Japanese — they’re typically full of inherently gluten-free items.
 A few weeks ago though, I took him to Kreation — I’d been there a couple of times and thought he might think it was cool.
 They offer tons of gluten-free options, as well as vegan, vegetarian, and a handful of things for meat lovers, too.

 While I’m sure it’s not exactly the same, it too is devoured — by everyone in my house!
 Turns out my 11-year-old is also a quinoa fan.
-Again, who knew!?
+Now, whenever I’m asked for vegan quinoa recipes or really, any quinoa recipes, this is the first one I suggest.

 Want more quinoa deliciousness?
 I love these Red Quinoa Crisps to add a tasty crunch to salads or just about anything .